Sephardic Museum (Toledo)

-The Sephardic Museum (Museo Sefardí) is a national museum in Toledo, Spain, that exhibits a collection of the Jewish cultural heritage in Spain, as well as of the Sephardim, the descendants of the Jews who lived on the Iberian peninsula until 1492.
+The Sephardic Museum (Museo Sefardí) is a museum in Toledo, Spain, devoted to the Jewish cultural heritage in Spain, as well as of the Sephardim, the descendants of the Jews who lived on the Iberian peninsula until 1492.
 It occupies the former convent of the Knights of Calatrava, annexed to the Synagogue of El Tránsito.
+It is one of the National Museums of Spain and it is attached to the Ministry of Culture.